Submarine forces (France): First World War

 At the beginning of World War I in August 1914, the French Navy fielded 72 submarines essentially to defend her coastlines, of which 50 units were at sea.
 During the conflict orders were placed for a further 90 with almost 70 launched by 1918.
 Fifty-nine of these boats conducted more than 1,300 sorties, fourteen of those were lost in the conflict (twelve in the Mediterranean).
 Among the boats lost were Curie which was scuttled during a tentative attack on the base of Pula in December 1914, and would be refitted by the Austro-Hungarian Navy and Foucault, sunk in a bombardment by flying boats of the Austro-Hungarian Navy at the naval base of Kotor on 15 September 1915, was the first submarine to be sunk in an aerial attack.

 At the end of the war, France received 46 U-boats from the Imperial German Navy in reparations but most were scrapped between 1922 and 1923 following the signature of the Washington Naval Treaty.

 Interwar period

 In 1922, French submarine forces counted 48 boats, all constructed after 1911.
 On 1 January 1930, France had the most powerful submarine fleet in the world with 110 units totaling 97,875 tons in service, construction or in authorized commission.
 However, the French naval construction witnessed set-backs in perfecting the submarines production (certain setbacks were witnessed as the level of maintenance for instance) and were classified as various initiatives, categorizing the submarines on a general scale while sharing the same characteristics (same dimensions, displacement, armament and other features).
-In any case, the French differentiated their submarines by their displacement: 1500 ton type, 1100 ton type and 600 ton.
+In any case, the French differentiated their submarines by their displacement: 600–, 1100–, and 1500-ton types.
 Accordingly, several classes of submarines were constructed for the years 1921–1931, out of which the most prominent were: